 Fortis also has a strong tradition of pilot’s watches, with the mid-1980s Flieger Classic range marking the worldwide trend to larger cases.

-The brand is currently owned by Peter Peter Team GmbH, a company based in Sarstedt, Germany.
+Up until 2018 the brand was owned by Peter Peter Team GmbH, a company based in Sarstedt, Germany.
+In 2018, Jupp Philipp acquired the brand.

 FORTIS Uhren AG